 Solar Victoria is the body the state government has setup manage the delivery of the Victorian Government’s Solar Home Program – which offers an additional rebate to the federal program to eligible households.
 If eligible, your rebate could be as high as $1,888 for solar panels and $4,838 for solar batteries.
 This rebate is in addition to the federal solar rebate, taking eligible Victorians into a ‘no brainer’ decision to go solar.

 Solar Power in Ballarat – So how much will it cost?

 Solar Choice has been tracking price trends in Australia’s capital cities since 2012 in our monthly Solar PV Price Index.
 The chart below tracks average solar system prices in Australia from August 2012 to 2020.
-As a guide for pricing in Ballarat you can view average prices for Melbourne which are represented by the light blue line.
+We don’t publish average pricing for Ballarat specifically, but the average costs in Melbourne are fairly similar and most Melbourne-based installers will install in Ballarat.
 (Note that all prices are in dollars-per-watt ($/W) format to make it easy to compare pricing across system sizes.)

 Based on a May 2020 data, a common 6kW Solar PV system would cost $5,350 including GST and the federal rebate (but excluding the Solar Victoria rebate).